biocatiit/website/content/pages/users_apply.rst

 #.  `Arrange for Shipping <{filename}/pages/users_shipping.rst>`_

+    The preferred method of shipping at Argonne is FedEx Priority Overnight.
+If you want your samples to arrive promptly (the morning after shipping), you must use this method.
+Otherwise they may arrive in the afternoon, or even later.
+    Our `shipping page <{filename}/pages/users_shipping.rst>`_ has more details and our shipping address.
+Note that BioCAT cannot receive packages on weekends or holidays.

     Please be aware that the transportation of many materials is regulated by the US Department of Transportation as well as ANL.
 Failure to comply with DOT regulations can result in heavy fines.
 Failure to comply with ANL regulations can result in loss